Software-Install

 You can reach the web interface at http://<IPaddress>:1080

 The web page currently displays the current values of power, current, voltage, cos phi and frequency.

-A bar display shows the energy of the last 8 days.
+A right click on Chart opens the display of the daily history of all measured values.
+A click on the button of the corresponding value adds the value to the daily history.
+Another click removes it again.
 The button "Day back" can be used to go back one day.
 The button "Day forward" jumps one day forward.
 The "Add day back" and "Remove day back" buttons can be used to extend or shorten the day view to several days.

 Table view

 The table view can be selected via the drop-down menu at the top left.
 Here a view or an export of the table is possible.
 Via the date fields an exact period can be selected.
-Please note that it may take some time until the view is loaded.

 Configuration page

-The configuration page can also be loaded via the drop-down menu.
 For access you need user name and password.
 These cannot be changed at this time:

 Username: pi